 The Private School Fund is a cheque book account which allows us to promptly pay for school trips, etc. Occasionally, Private School Fund can be used to support school initiatives like updating IT equipment, replacing outdoor play equipment, supplying new furniture, increasing books stocks, etc.

-School Private Funds are ultimately the responsibility of the school Governing Body, however operational responsibility will usually be delegated to the Headteacher.
+School Private Funds are ultimately the responsibility of the school Governing Body, however operational responsibility is delegated to the Headteacher.

 Although School Private Funds don’t contain public money, stakeholders such as parents/carers are entitled to the same standards of financial accountability as they are with public funds.
 Therefore schools must have their Private Funds audited or independently examined on an annual basis and present their audited accounts to the Governing Body.
 An annual audit ensures that there are safe and efficient systems in place for the custody and control of Private Funds.